 HEALTH DANGERS FROM ASBESTOS

-Asbestos when left untouched isn't harmful to health.
-Asbestos can unleash tiny particles or fibres into the surrounding atmosphere only when damaged, scraped or cut.
-When these particles enter the lungs by breathing, they can sometimes cause a disease called, asbestosis.
-Lung cancer specialists have also identified asbestos particles to be a contributary cause in this horrible disease.
+Asbestos when it is left untouched isn't harmful to health.
+Only when it is abraded or cut can tiny asbestos fibres or particles be released into the air.
+If such particles are breathed in they find their way into the lungs and become trapped, causing a health condition called asbestosis.
+Lung cancer consultants have also found asbestos particles to be a contributary cause in this horrible disease.

 - Extreme Fatigue